notaryproject/specifications/specs/signing-scheme.md

 *A:* Signing Authority is a different type of trusted entity as compared to Certificate Authority (CA) or Timestamping Authority (TSA).
 A CA is trusted for verifying the identity of a signing entity (end user) and issuing it a certificate, whereas a TSA is trusted to generate authentic timestamp.
-In contrast, an SA is trusted to generate signatures on behalf of an end user (signature requestor) and also to generate authentic timestamp as part of the signature.
+In contrast, an SA is trusted to generate signatures on behalf of an end user (signature requestor) and also to generate authentic signing time as part of the signature.
 If we use a shared trust store for CA and SA, a verifying entity does not have the ability to differentiate between CA and SA when the verifying entity configures trusted roots in the trust store.
 This has implication such as an end user with CA issued certificate can masquerade themselves as an SA by generating a signature with signing scheme `notary.x509.signingAuthority`.